Is Your Skincare Routine Causing More Harm Than Good?

 Does oily skin need a moisturizer?

 Absolutely!
-Skipping moisturizer can cause your skin to overproduce oil, making it even greasier.
-Choose a lightweight, oil-free moisturizer for hydration without clogging pores.
+Skipping moisturiser can cause your skin to overproduce oil, making it even greasier.
+Choose a lightweight, oil-free moisturiser for hydration without clogging pores.

 Is natural skincare always better?